 "Being a GBL addict didn't make me feel crazy, it actually made me crazy," says "Bluestreak" on the Urban75s online drug forum.
 "It was the lack of real sleep for six months at a time.
 Seeing and hearing things all the time, me talking to people that weren't there, experiencing things that weren't going on.
 There were times during my addiction that I wouldn't have cared if it had killed me.
 Two and a half years I lost to that hideous stuff."

-Ultimately, GHB and GBL are noxious liquids.
+Ultimately, GHB and GBL are equally disgusting versions of the old glue-sniffing scenes of the 1980s, and they're just as toxic, addictive and lethal.
 That they have the power to knock people out after being slipped in a drink also make them useful tools for sexual predators and psychopaths – two demographics that should really have the fewest amount of tools made available to them as humanly possible.